Last updated on January 30, 2026

 Lavaclaw Reaches

-Every color pair has its manlands, and Lavaclaw Reaches is a good option to play even if it’s not the best one.
-I’d say it’s best mostly in EDH and casual formats because it hasn’t seen much play in the formats it’s been legal.
-Maybe as a 1-of in certain modern decks but that’s it.
+Every color pair has its creature lands, and Lavaclaw Reaches is a good option to play even if it’s not the best one.
+I’d say it’s best mostly in EDH and casual formats because it hasn’t seen much play in the formats it’s been legal in.
+Maybe as a 1-of in certain Modern decks but that’s it.

 The concurrence for manlands got steep after the release of the ones from Adventures in the Forgotten Realms, but even then I’d play this one in Pioneer.